 Thus says the LORD of hosts, In those days ten men from all the nations will grasp the garment of a Jew, saying, "Let us go with you, for we have heard that God is with you."

 Viewing anti-Semitism from God's perspective provides the most important part of the picture, but not the full picture.
-As we conclude this study in Part 2, we will attempt to fill in the picture as we examine the Satanic and human aspects of anti-Semitism.
-We will also examine the oft-repeated allegation that the New Testament promotes anti-Semitism, and address major contemporary accusations and justifications for anti-Semitic activities.
+As we continue this study in Part 2, we will attempt to fill in the picture as we examine the Satanic and human aspects of anti-Semitism.
 For now, suffice it to say that although God uses Gentile nations as His rod of correction against Israel, both the Tanach and the New Testament make it plain that God seeks no volunteers!
 He warns against such "volunteering," and declares judgment upon them.
 God uses the wickedness of the human race as a tool for the accomplishment of holy purposes while yet holding all men accountable for their freely chosen offenses.
 This, too, we will examine.

 * If you were blessed by this study, please consider linking to it.
 Thank you. *